YashGupta2106/ML_Fiesta/README.md

 -  python app.py

 2)Navigate to the local host link generated in the terminal.

+# Contributing:
+Feel free to submit issues or pull requests to improve the project.

 # Contributors
 Pranay Kelotra, Ansh Gupta, Yash Gupta